Hygena: Home Retail Group acquisition

 After MFI went into administration in 2008, the Hygena UK and Irish brand rights together with the Schreiber Kitchens brand were bought by the Home Retail Group, the owner of Argos and Homebase, in 2009 and relaunched through those chains.

 Purchase by Sainsbury's

 In April 2016, Home Retail Group agreed to a £1.4bn takeover by UK retailer Sainsbury's, including the UK and Irish rights and the sole use of the Hygena brand.
 The acquisition completed on 2 September 2016.

 Operations

 Current operations

 The Hygena brand is now owned by Sainsbury's and its products were formerly sold in the United Kingdom through Argos stores and the Argos website.
-As of September 2022, no products are sold by Sainsbury's opr Argos under the Hygena brand, which can therefore be considered dormant in the UK.
+As of September 2022, no products are sold by Sainsbury's or Argos under the Hygena brand, which can therefore be considered dormant in the UK.

 Former operations

 Hygena at Currys

 In 2000, MFI announced a concession with Currys plc, allowing the development of the sub-brand Hygena at Currys within Currys electrical retail stores.

 The furniture products sold were identical to those of MFI, however rebranded to distinguish the two companies, and usually sold at a vastly discounted price to offset competition from Howden Joinery and MFI itself.
 Currys benefited and made profit from appliance sales associated with the sale of a kitchen, and increased product knowledge from specialist staff.
 There were 130+ concessions found in Currys stores throughout the UK.

 But the concession suffered from particularly poor publicity, with marketing funds used entirely for MFI's own advertising and the refusal of DSG to include the brand in their own Currys campaigns.
 Therefore, Hygena at Currys relied almost entirely on word of mouth marketing.

 On 10 May 2005 it was decided by mutual agreement to end the partnership, with the final stores closing in October 2005.
 Every Currys store that had previously contained 'Hygena at Currys' showroom underwent a substantial refit as part of the Kestrel Refit Programme, at the cost of MFI (rumoured in excess of £5m), to restore the floorspace to its previous state.